flexbox/foundation-101/README.md

 At the begining of the XXI century there is a new way for building websites : the **JAM Stack** \(JavaScript, API and Markup\).
 Based on modern development & best practice.
 You can say goodbye to the classic LAMP Stack \(Linux Apache MySql Php\).

-This is a guide that anyone could use to learn about the practice of front-end development.
+This is a guide that anyone could use to learn about the practice of **modern front-end development**.
 It broadly outlines and discusses the practice of front-end engineering: how to learn it and what tools are used nowadays.

 * Modern web developement using the terminal and **Node.js**
 * **Web design** with the Foundation framework